 - Light (especially direct sunlight) – “the usefulness of light in treating disease is very important.”

-The factors posed great significance during Nightingale’s time when health institutions had poor sanitation, and health workers had little education and training and were frequently incompetent and unreliable in attending to the needs of the patients.
+The factors posed great significance during Nightingale’s time when health institutions had poor sanitation, and health workers had little education and training and were frequently incompetent and unreliable in attending to the patients’ needs.

-Also emphasized in her environmental theory is the provision of a quiet or noise-free and warm environment, attending to patient’s dietary needs by assessment, documentation of time of food intake, and evaluating its effects on the patient.
+Also emphasized in her environmental theory is providing a quiet or noise-free and warm environment, attending to patient’s dietary needs by assessment, documentation of time of food intake, and evaluating its effects on the patient.

-Deficiencies in these five factors produce illness or lack of health, but with a nurturing environment, the body could repair itself.
+Deficiencies in these five factors produce illness or lack of health, but the body could repair itself with a nurturing environment.

 Analysis of the Environmental Theory

-In the era that we are in today, we are faced with environmental conditions beyond what was ought to be natural and nurturing.
-Some of the global environmental issues that we have now are global warming, nuclear radiation threats, man-made environmental calamities, and pollution.
-From these occurrences, Nightingale’s model seemed to be very ideal.
+In the era that we are in today, we are faced with environmental conditions beyond what ought to be natural and nurturing.
+Some of the global environmental issues we have now are global warming, nuclear radiation threats, human-made environmental calamities, and pollution.
+From these occurrences, Nightingale’s model seemed to be ideal.
 Her concept of providing fresh air to patients is in question with today’s industrialization effects.

 In addition to the analysis of the concept of ventilation, it is not always beneficial for all clients to have fresh air.
 Natural air has its impurities which in turn may infect open wounds and drainages such as in burns.

-With the idea of providing light, the light emitted by the sun today is proven to be harmful already because of the destruction of the ozone layer of the Earth.
-Exposing the patient constantly to direct sunlight may then be more destructive to the patient’s betterment than being beneficial.
+With the idea of providing light, the light emitted by the sun today is proven to be harmful already because of the destruction of the Earth’s ozone layer.
+Exposing the patient constantly to direct sunlight may be more destructive to the patient’s betterment than beneficial.

-It is true that a healthy environment heals as what Nightingale stated but the question now is how our environment would remain health amidst the negative effects of the progress of technology and industrialization.
+A healthy environment indeed heals, as Nightingale stated.
+Still, the question now is how our environment would remain healthy amidst the negative effects of the progress of technology and industrialization.

-Since the applicability of some of the concepts to specific situations today is non-feasible, development of this theory is utterly needed to accommodate the changes of the environment that we currently have.
-Still, above all this, it is very much clear the Nightingale’s Environmental Theory is superb as a starting point of the progression of our profession and served as a catalyst for nursing’s improvement.
+Since the applicability of some of the concepts to specific situations today is non-feasible, this theory’s development is utterly needed to accommodate the changes in the environment that we currently have.
+Still, above all this, it is very clear that Nightingale’s Environmental Theory is superb as a starting point of our profession’s progression and catalyzed nursing improvement.

 The assumptions of Florence Nightingale in her Environmental Theory are as follows: